Lawmakers quiz Boeing, FAA about recent issues with planes - WTMJ

 House Transportation Committee Chairman Peter DeFazio, D-Ore., said Tuesday there are “new and ongoing issues (at Boeing) that point to problems in maintaining quality control and appropriate FAA oversight of production issues.”

-DeFazio was joined in the records request by Rick Larsen, D-Wash., chairman of the House aviation subcommittee.
+DeFazio was joined in the records request by Rick Larsen, D-Wash., chairman of the committee’s aviation subcommittee.

 About 100 Max jets were idled last month because of improper electrical grounding that affected cockpit instruments.
 Last week the FAA approved a Boeing fix for the planes, which are built near Seattle.